 Readings and Assignments

-Regular weekly readings and assignments for Fundamentals of Learning (FND 0100) are hosted on the course Moodle site which will be made available during the first week of the school year.
-Students will not have to purchase expensive books or reading kits separately.
-It will be the responsibility of every student enrolled, however, to make full and regular use of the materials provided.
+Regular weekly readings and assignments in the Fundamentals of Learning (FND 1000 3.0) course are hosted on the course Moodle site which will be made available during the first week of the academic year.
+You will be required to make full and regular use of the materials provided in FND 1000 and to practice the academic skills strategies and techniques of self-regulation and motivation in your other courses.

 Lecture Times & Locations